spec

 YES default 0 8 USB-CTR Counters Only 1

 The ADDR field can contain the serial number of the USB-CTR.
 If more than one module is being used, the serial number can be used to distinguish between units.
-If the field contains the value zero, spec will assign the unit numbers in the order in which USB probing discovers the modules.
+If the field contains the value zero, spec will assign the unit numbers in the order in which the system has enumerated the USB devices.

 In counters-only mode, an external gate must be connected to each counter's gate input.
 By default, the counters use an active-high gate.
 The "active_low" parameter (see below) can be configured to specify active-low gating.
 With no external gate, the counters will never increment in the default active-high gating, or will count continuously in active-low gating mode.